gradle/gradle-build-action/README.md

 This GitHub Action can be used to configure Gradle and optionally execute a Gradle build on any platform supported by GitHub Actions.

-## Usage

-The following workflows will execute a Gradle build on ubuntu, macos and windows.
-The only prerequisite is to have Java installed: you define the version of Java you need to run the build using the `actions/setup-java` action.

-### Use the action to setup Gradle for later steps
+## Use the action to setup Gradle

-If you have an existing workflow invoking Gradle, you can simply add an initial "Setup Gradle" Step to benefit from caching, build-scan capture and other features of the gradle-build-action.
+If you have an existing workflow invoking Gradle, you can add an initial "Setup Gradle" Step to benefit from caching, build-scan capture and other features of the gradle-build-action.

+All subsequent Gradle invocations will benefit from this initial setup, via `init` scripts added to the Gradle User Home.

 ```yaml
 name: Run Gradle on PRs